MichailZyusko/interview-preparation/Interview questions.md

             9. What is dynamic routing and how is it implemented in Next.js?
             10. What is the purpose of getInitialProps in Next.js?
             11. Types of rendering in Next.js.
+            12. What is dynamic routing and how is it implemented in Next.js?
+            13. Can you tell me what recommendations exist for optimizing the performance of a Next.js application?
         - Angular
             1. What are observables in Angular and how do they differ from promises?
             2. Does Angular handle cross-site scripting or cross-site request forgery?